thedirtyd/yet-another-media-player/BETA_WORKFLOW_GUIDE.md

 2. **Use descriptive commit messages**: The automated workflow creates good commit messages, but manual commits should be descriptive
 3. **Review the diff**: Even with automation, review the changes before pushing to main
 4. **Tag releases**: The automated workflow creates tags, but you can also create them manually for important releases
+5. **Use SSH authentication**: Avoid PAT scope issues by using SSH keys for GitHub access
+6. **Manual HACS releases**: Create GitHub Releases manually when ready for HACS distribution

 ## Support